matthewwardrop/python-parampy/docs/introduction.rst

 Keeping track of parameters during simulations can often be cumbersome, especially if those parameters are time- or co- dependent, or if unit conversions are necessary.
-The python-parameters module solves this problem by acting as a central repository of all parameters, their non-dimensionalisation, their interdependencies, their units and their bounds.
-While providing all of this functionality, python-parameters also attempts to maintain minimal overhead so that it is suitable for use in problems requiring iteration (such as numerical integration).
+The ParamPy (`parampy`) module solves this problem by acting as a central repository of all parameters, their non-dimensionalisation, their interdependencies, their units and their bounds.
+While providing all of this functionality, ParamPy also attempts to maintain minimal overhead so that it is suitable for use in problems requiring iteration (such as numerical integration).